 \section{Using Graph-based Denoisers for Classification}

-By training two class-conditioned denoisers, $\bPsi_0(\cdot)$ and $\bPsi_1(\cdot)$, using a squared error loss function on signal classes corresponding to healthy subjects and epilepsy patients, we are training them to compute the \textit{posterior mean} of their respective classes (though the networks are MAP-inspired); \ie, given noisy signal $\y$ and known class $c$, they compute
+By training two class-conditioned denoisers, $\bPsi_0(\cdot)$ and $\bPsi_1(\cdot)$, using a squared-error loss function on signal classes corresponding to healthy subjects and epilepsy patients, respectively, we are training each network to compute the \textit{posterior mean} of its corresponding class (though the networks are inspired by subspace projection); \ie, given noisy signal $\y$ and known class $c$, they compute

 To accomplish \cref{eq:postMean}, the two denoisers must learn \textit{implicitly} the posterior probabilities of the two classes.
 By the Bayes Theorem, the posterior probability $\text{Pr}(\x|\y, c)$ of signal $\x$ given observation $\y$ is proportional to the product of likelihood $\text{Pr}(\y|\x, c)$ times prior $\text{Pr}(\x|c)$: